Music of Ethiopia: Popular music

 During the 1980s, the Derg controlled Ethiopia, and emigration became almost impossible.
 Musicians during this period included Ethio Stars, Walias Band and Roha Band, though the singer Neway Debebe was most popular.
 He helped to popularize the use of seminna-werq (wax and gold, a poetic form of double entendre) in music (previously only used in qiné, or poetry) that often enabled singers to criticize the government without upsetting the censors.
+Soldier songs such as Zeraf poetry, Fukera, Shilela, and Kererto were the first recorded instances of the Amharic language during the medieval period and remain an important part of Amhara culture to this day.

 Contemporary scene

-The most prominent internationally acclaimed singers are Aster Aweke, Alemayehu Eshete, Gigi, Teddy Afro, Tilahun Gessesse and Mahmoud Ahmed.
+The most prominent internationally acclaimed Ethiopian singers are Aster Aweke, Alemayehu Eshete, Gigi, Teddy Afro, Tilahun Gessesse and Mahmoud Ahmed.
 Tilahun Gessesse was popular through 20th-century and nicknamed "The Voice" due to his prolong tenor vocal.
 In 2001, Teddy Afro debut his album Abugida and quickly become famous singer in his generation, nicknamed "Blatenaw" (English: The boy).
 Some commentators also compare Teddy Afro with Tilahun Gessesse by musical style and patriotic sentiments.
 Through her performing with prominent Western jazz musicians such as Bill Laswell (who is also her husband) and Herbie Hancock, Gigi has brought Ethiopian music to popular attention, especially in the United States, where she now lives.
 Through her 1999 album Hagere and "Abebayehosh", Aster Aweke is renowned for her voice that attracted broader audience.